gaurav800/Google-Meet-Bot/README.md

 ## Running the program
 * Make sure that 2-step verification process is off for your account

-* Open "conf.py" using your text editor and make the changes as per your requirement
+* Update "conf.py" using your text editor and make the changes as per your requirement

 * Execute "gMeet.py" and avoid making any mouse-clicks on the browser when the program is running.